ericbrasiln/issue_templates_test/.github/PULL_REQUEST_TEMPLATE/pr_template_en.md

 **All contributors are reminded that participation in discussion on our community forums is dependant upon respect for one another.
 Please read our repository [Code of Conduct](https://github.com/programminghistorian/jekyll/blob/gh-pages/CODE_OF_CONDUCT.md).**

-*If you'd like, you can delete this template text before posting your issue.*
+*If you'd like, you can delete this template text before posting your _pull request_.*